telecomsante/bunyan-tree/README.md

 `tsante-bunyan-tree` provides this feature at the cost of being a slightly more verbose during log objects declarations.

+In fact, `level` is not the only method that can be applied recursively to a whole bunyan tree, recursive versions of all bunyan methods are available in the `tree` attribute of a logger.

 Here is a simple usage example:

 main.js: